abpframework/abp/docs/en/How-To/Azure-Active-Directory-Authentication-MVC.md

 2. **AddOpenIdConnect**: This approach uses default [OpenIdConnect](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.OpenIdConnect/) which can be used for not only AzureAD but for all OpenId connections.

 > There is **no difference** in functionality between these approaches.
-AddAzureAD is an abstracted way of OpenIdConnection ([source](https://github.com/dotnet/aspnetcore/blob/c56aa320c32ee5429d60647782c91d53ac765865/src/Azure/AzureAD/Authentication.AzureAD.UI/src/AzureADAuthenticationBuilderExtensions.cs#L122)).
+AddAzureAD is an abstracted way of OpenIdConnection ([source](https://github.com/dotnet/aspnetcore/blob/c56aa320c32ee5429d60647782c91d53ac765865/src/Azure/AzureAD/Authentication.AzureAD.UI/src/AzureADAuthenticationBuilderExtensions.cs#L122)) with predefined cookie settings.
 >
 > However there are key differences in integration to ABP applications because of defaultly configurated signin schemes which will be explained below.